-We have represented many people arrested for serious public order offences during civil disorder – such as the Broadwater Farm riots in Tottenham in 1985 (including successfully challenging Winston Silcott’s conviction for the murder of PC Blakelock), poll tax demonstrations in 1990, the student and anti-cuts protests of 2010, the summer riots of 2011.
+We have represented many people arrested for serious public order offences during civil disorder – such as the Broadwater Farm riots in Tottenham in 1985 (including successfully challenging Winston Silcott’s conviction for the murder of PC Blakelock), poll tax demonstrations in 1990, the student and anti-cuts protests of 2010, through to the summer riots of 2011.

-We work closely with others involved in these campaigns, protests and prosecutions – campaigners on the right to protest itself, human rights organisations, those providing legal, practical and political support as well as other defence lawyers and politicians.
+We work closely with others involved in these campaigns, protests and prosecutions – campaigners for the right to protest itself, human rights organisations, those providing legal, practical and political support as well as other defence lawyers and politicians.

 We advise and represent clients on pro-active litigation they might deploy.
 Occasionally we have begun, on behalf of clients, private prosecutions – against security guards who have assaulted protesters or those involved in animal cruelty at circuses.

-Our public law team can also advise pre-emptively, or after the event, on challenges to unlawful arrests, police decisions to take DNA, fingerprints or photos, decisions to retain or disclose sensitive personal information to third parties on criminal records checks for employers, or visa applications.
+Our team can also advise pre-emptively, or after the event, on challenges to unlawful arrests, police decisions to take DNA, fingerprints or photos, decisions to retain or disclose sensitive personal information to third parties on criminal records checks for employers, or visa applications.